-

 In EYFS, Phonics is taught whole class from September – progressing gradually up to the whole 30 minute session each day by Christmas.

 Writing progresses from talking and composing sentences orally to being able to write sentences with support and, later on, independently.
 Writing is linked to storytelling and to the children’s own experiences, as well as to the topics taught.
 Phonics is used to support the early stages of writing, and spelling patterns are taught as the children’s skills progress.
 Great emphasis is also placed on handwriting and learning the correct letter formation and pencil control from early on.
+Please see our recent parent presentation below for more information.

-Phil & Jim’s Library
+Phil & Jim’s library

-Phil & Jim’s Reading Challenge
+Phil & Jim’s reading challenge

 Reading expectations at home